Melvin-King/Melvin-King.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: BSc in Computer Science, The Hong Kong Polytechnic University
+role: BSc in Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: